schollz/teoperator/README.md

 ## Usage

 You can use *teoperator* to create drum patches or sample-based synth patches for the op-1 or op-z.
-The resulting file is a `.aif` converted to mono 44.1khz which metadata representing key-assignment information for the op-1 or op-z.
+The resulting file is a `.aif` converted to mono 44.1khz with metadata representing key-assignment information for the op-1 or op-z.
 You can use any kind of input music file (wav, aif, mp3, flac, etc.).

 ### Make synth sample patches